lone-dma/AmiSpoof/README.md

 # Instructions
 - Run the tool on the PC you want to spoof and follow the prompts.
-- After successful spoof, Re-Flash your BIOS, and Re-Install Windows
+- After successful spoof, Re-Flash your BIOS, and Re-Install Windows.
   - There are some other tools that clear traces, but there are a million and I can't be bothered to do them all.
 Reinstalling Windows is a better way to clear traces anyway.
 - Save the generated Logfile in case you need to revert back to your original values.

 # Support
-As-Is, no support.
-But if you see anything that I should change/look at feel free to let me know :)
+This is released **AS-IS** and there is no support.
+But if I need to change something or you have a suggestion just let me know.